-The UK government are currently running trials of e-scooter hire in various large cities around the country, and with law reforms imminent, the electric scooter is going to be a much more common sight in our towns and cities in the near future.
-The new Kugoo Kirin S1 electric scooter is aimed squarely the budget commuter market and offers remarkable value for money.
+The UK government are currently running trials of e-scooter hire in various large cities around the country, and with law reforms imminent, the electric scooter is going to be a much more common sight in our towns and cities shortly.
+The new Kugoo Kirin S1 electric scooter is aimed squarely at the budget commuter market and offers remarkable value for money.
 I have been loaned one of these by Geekbuying.com to test and review.

 Electric Scooters are generating a lot of interest at the moment.
 With all the current restrictions in place, taking the bus or train to work isn’t looking too appealing – especially since face masks are now compulsory on all public transport in the UK.
 If you don’t live too far from your workplace, the electric scooter could be the perfect way to do your daily commute.
 They’re fun to ride and you can get some fresh air in the process.